 Our templates and my coaching for job seekers like you will help you to get more interviews!

 Berlin Tech Salaries – Facts and Figures

-Thanks to data collected by Caissa’s sources (Stepstone, Glassdoor, an independent survey, and their own internal data), we’re able to discern some trends in Berlin software engineer salary ranges.
+Thanks to data collected by Caissa’s sources, we’re able to discern some trends in Berlin software engineer salary ranges.
 We’ll break down the spread from lowest to highest earnings for some key roles in the tech sector, then note how experience affects earnings in mid-level, senior, and management roles.

 Engineers / Developers

 Backend engineer salaries in Berlin range from €35,000 to €130,000, depending on the seniority of the position.
 This makes it one of the most experience-dependent roles, in terms of earning.

 Frontend engineer salaries start at around the same level (€36,000), but don’t extend to the same lofty heights as seniority increases: the maximum salary for a senior frontend developer/engineer is €95,000.